The Power of Empathy in the Workplace

 Why does empathy matter in the workplace?

-In the fast-paced workplace, it's easy to overlook people's emotions.
-However, a lack of empathy can lead to a toxic work culture.
-When employees feel misunderstood or unsupported, they are less likely to be motivated to do their highest quality work.
+Because it's easy to overlook people's emotions, sometimes.
+A lack of empathy can lead to a toxic work culture.
+When employees feel misunderstood or unsupported, they are less likely to be motivated to do their best work.
 This can also severely affect their productivity.
+Empathy is essential for building trust and fostering healthy relationships between team members.
+You must not miss it!

 How do we incorporate empathy into the workplace?